 - Mar 22, 2008: Best of Costa Rica: PDF (184.7 KB)

 - Mar 17, 2007: Best of Costa Rica: PDF (188.4 KB)

 - Mar 05, 2006: Best of Costa Rica: PDF (109.6 KB)

 - Mar 20, 2005: Best of Costa Rica: PDF (90.5 KB)

 Register for this Tour

 Green-crowned Brilliant— Photo: Brian Gibbons

-Visits four of the best areas of Costa Rica, with a remarkable cross section of tropical birds and habitats; comfortable accommodations and good food throughout; good birding right around each lodge; excellent introduction to Neotropical birding, plus many regional endemics.
+Visits some of the best areas of Costa Rica, with a remarkable cross-section of tropical birds and habitats; comfortable accommodations and good food throughout; good birding right around each lodge; excellent introduction to Neotropical birding, plus many regional endemics.

 Small, friendly, and close to home, Costa Rica is one of the world’s premier birding destinations.
 With habitats ranging from lowland rainforest and misty subtropical forest to semiarid ranchland and treeless páramo, and over 850 species of birds in a country the size of West Virginia, there is much to see and do here.
 A chain of public and private reserves protects key habitats, access to them is easy, and facilities for the ecotourist are well-developed.
 The visiting birder’s biggest problem may be choosing which areas to visit in a limited time!
 We have done this for you by picking four sites that we feel offer the best combination of birds, habitats, and lodging for a productive stay in this beautiful little country.
 The diversity is simply amazing!